Within the field of care.

 • Care is a relational experience of the Spirit Way.
 Care is nameless, yet grateful to be named.
 Just call it.
 We get to know it by many names.
 By many sensations.
 Just allow yourself to know it.
 Care wants us as much as we want them.

 • All is not lost.
 We are all.
 We are not lost.
-We can find our way.
-We are finding our way back to each other and the power of bare-heartedness.
+We can find our way back to open-hearted care.
+We are finding our way back to each other.
 We are not stuck where we are.
 We can, and will, figure this out.
 Figure this in.

 • Can we be willing to trust in the benevolence, abundance, and vision of the Spirit Way?
 The Spirit Way believes in us, hurts with us, wants for us, and needs us.
 We are the overflow, the bounty, and the beauty needed for whole living.
 We are capable of giving and receiving care unceasingly, lovingly, and deeply.